 He is a 2017 Magnum Foundation Photography and Social Justice Fellow, founder of the Standing Strong Project, co-founder of Natives Photograph and winner of the 2018 FotoEvidence Book Award with World Press Photo.

-His work has appeared in publications including The New York Times, The Guardian and Rolling Stone.
-He is available for assignments, film projects and gallery shows.
+His work has appeared in publications including National Geographic, The Guardian, and World Policy Journal amongst others.
+He is available for photo assignments, film projects and exhibitions.